jackboot7/jackboot7.github.io/content/articles/eng-mgmt/recruiting-tips-for-recruiters.rst

 6. **What's the compensation package/salary range**: Let's face it, money is important, people want to know if it is worth it to do a selection process and to invest time in interviews.
 If you're aware that your compensation package is lower than others, I'm sure the company would have a way to balance that.
 Don't be obscure with salary ranges.

-I hope these bullet points are useful for recruiters and sources.
 We could resume all these tips with a simple one **Respect everybody's time**.

 Is there any other tip you think is important?
 Let me know in the comments!

 Thanks `Chris`_ for taking your time proofreading this article.